deusExMac/TwitterSearch/README.md

 This is experimental and has been created in a hurry.
 It has not been tested thoroughly.
 Any design error or bug is exclusively my own fault.
 Have mercy.

-I'm a uni professor and we are known to poorly design and implement software as someone famously said [*"Re 2: your job is being a professor and researcher: That's one hell of a good excuse for some of the brain-damages of minix.
-I can only hope (and assume) that Amoeba doesn't suck like minix does."*]( https://www.oreilly.com/openbook/opensources/book/appa.html).
+<sub> I'm a uni professor and we are known to poorly design and implement software as someone famously said [*"Re 2: your job is being a professor and researcher: That's one hell of a good excuse for some of the brain-damages of minix.
+I can only hope (and assume) that Amoeba doesn't suck like minix does."*]( https://www.oreilly.com/openbook/opensources/book/appa.html). </sub>